 We built Image Documents on the open ISO 16684-1:2012 extensible metadata platform (XMP) specification.
 With XMP, the image itself becomes the container for the metadata.
-We include a copy of the image to allow non-destructive editing and a PDF to store the annotations inside the image.
+We include a copy of the image to allow non-destructive editing, and a PDF to store the annotations inside the image.

 While we support more efficient data formats, such as our Instant JSON format for storing annotations, we decided it’s also important to keep things simple in the hopes that other vendors will also support this file format extension.
-You find the full documentation about the image document file format in our guides.
+You can find the full documentation about the image document file format in our guides.

 PSPDFImageDocument for iOS/macOS, and

 ImageDocument for Android) to allow fine-grained control over the conversion, storage, and rendering of images.
 For Windows and Web, integration is seamless and images can be opened and saved like any other document.